crazcalm/Blog/content/post/laziness_saves_christmas.md

 #### New question: How do you know if one of the answers are correct?

-That's easy: Mark it!
-As long as the questions knows which answer is correct, then we can check that with the user answer.
+Mark it!
+As long as the question knows which answer is correct, then we can check that with the user answer.

     type Answer struct {
       Answer string